 ORGANIZATION/GROUP NAME: EVENT: Day(s) of the Week.
-Check all that apply: ☐ Monda ay □ Tuesday □ Wednesday □ Thursday □ Friday □ Saturday □ Sunday Start Date :/ from (time) to End Date:/ from (time)to BUILDING: ☐ Guilford School ☐ Greenlaw n School □ Jr-Sr High School □ Other ROOM: ☐ Gym ☐ MPR ☐ Cafetorium ☐ Kitchen ☐ Library ☐ Auditorium ☐ Classroom # ☐ Other PUBLIC USE DOORS - TIMI ES WILL BE PROGRAMMED FOR ENTRY GUILFORD: ☐ Main Entrance ☐ Parking Lot Side Door GREENLAWN : ☐ Main Entrance ☐ Gym ☐ Cafetorium JR-SR HIGH SCHOOL: ☐ Main Entrance ☐ Café ( MPR) Lobby ☐ Einstein ☐ Business Entrance ☐ Fitness Center Time Doors unlocked: Time Doors locked: EVENTS WITH MULTIPLE DATE ES AND/OR TIMES, PLEASE ATTACH DETAILS.
-Other: Admission: □ will not be charged. □ will be charge d, with proceeds for: Phone: (Name & Address - Date/ Representative Signature against and to hold BGCSD harmless from any and all c to any person from any cause while in, upon or about s and arising from the use of BGCSD premises.
-A cer minimum coverage of \$1,000,000 will be provided to the TLY: rees to indemnify Bainbridge-Guilford Central School District (BGCSD) laims or demands for loss of, or damage to property, or for injury or death aid BGCSD premises or the sidewalks and ways adjacent thereto during tificate of insurance naming BGCSD as the additional insured with a building secretary at least 14 days prior to the requested event date. ed a \$100 rental deposit (checks make payable to BGCSD).
-If the following staff and/or areas are required, obtain so Kitchen StaffNumber of Hours Authorise (Food Service Director) signatures from the following supervisors: zed Gym or Athletic Field (Athletic Director) Auditorium Cafetorium (ASP Director) PERMISSION FOR THE ABOVE REQUESTED USE OF BUILDING IS GRANTED Building Principal Signature Date Superintendent (Saturday or Sunday) Date
+Check all that apply: □ Monday 🗆 Tuesday 🗆 Wednesday 🗆 Thursday 🗖 Friday 🗖 Saturday 🗖 Sunday Start Date:/ from (time) to End Date:/ from (time) to BUILDING: 🗆 Guilford School 🗖 Gre enlawn School  Jr-Sr High School 🗖 Other ROOM: Gym Gym MPR Cafetorium Kitchen 🗖 Library 🗖 Auditorium 🗖 Classroom # 🗖 Other PUBLIC USE DOORS - - TIMES WILL BE PROGRAMMED FOR ENTRY GUILFORD: I Main Entrance I Parking L ot Side Door GREENLAWN : D Main Entrance D Gym D Cafetorium JR-SR HIGH SCHOOL: □ Main Entrance Café (MPR) Lobby 🗖 Einstein 🗖 Business Entrance 🗖 Fitness Center Time Doors unlocked: Time Doors locked: EVENTS WITH MULTIPLE DATES AND/OR TIMES, PLEASE ATTACH DETAILS.
+Other: reen Tables: How Many?
+Chairs: How Many?
+Chairs: How Many?
+Representative: Phone: (Name & Add dress - Please Print) on, I have read, understand and agreed to the content of BGCSD Policy #1002.
+Date/ Representative Signature reby agrees to indemnify Bainbridge-Guilford Central School District (BGCSD) to any person from any cause while in, upon or and arising from the use of BGCSD premises. minimum coverage of \$1,000,000 will be provided nd all claims or demands for loss of, or damage to property, or for injury or death about said BGCSD premises or the sidewalks and ways adjacent thereto during A certificate of insurance naming BGCSD as the additional insured with a to the building secretary at least 14 days prior to the requested event date. submitted a \$100 rental deposit (checks make payable to BGCSD). to any person from any cause while in, upon or and arising from the use of BGCSD premises. minimum coverage of \$1,000,000 will be provided The above named requesting organization has If the following staff and/or areas are required, about said BGCSD premises or the sidewalks and ways adjacent thereto during A certificate of insurance naming BGCSD as the additional insured with a to the building secretary at least 14 days prior to the requested event date. to any person from any cause while in, upon or and arising from the use of BGCSD premises. minimum coverage of \$1,000,000 will be provided The above named requesting organization has If the following staff and/or areas are required, Kitchen Staff about said BGCSD premises or the sidewalks and ways adjacent thereto during A certificate of insurance naming BGCSD as the additional insured with a I to the building secretary at least 14 days prior to the requested event date. submitted a \$100 rental deposit (checks make payable to BGCSD). obtain signatures from the following supervisors: rs Authorized D Custodial Staff Number of Hours Authorized to any person from any cause while in, upon or and arising from the use of BGCSD premises. minimum coverage of \$1,000,000 will be provided The above named requesting organization has If the following staff and/or areas are required, Kitchen Staff about said BGCSD premises or the sidewalks and ways adjacent thereto during A certificate of insurance naming BGCSD as the additional insured with a to the building secretary at least 14 days prior to the requested event date. submitted a \$100 rental deposit (checks make payable to BGCSD). obtain signatures from the following supervisors: s Authorized □ Custodial Staff

-White: Main Office Green: Business Office Yellow: Superintendent Building and Grounds Pink: Organization Gold: District Office
+White: Main Office Green: Business Office Yellow: Superintendent Building and Grounds Pink: Organization Gold: District Office Revised 3/22/2022